 Dry (arid and semi-arid) climate

 In this climate the yearly evaporation outpaces the rainfall.
-Maui reaches the semi-arid step but never crosses into true desert, which is where it parts ways with the Big Island.
+Maui reaches the semi-arid steppe but never crosses into true desert.

 Dry semi-arid (steppe)